md(4) — Linux manual page

 From Linux 4.12 md supports Partial Parity Log (PPL) for

-is the XOR of stripe data chunks not modified by the
+the XOR of stripe data chunks not modified by the write.

-write.
-PPL is stored in the metadata region of RAID member
+PPL is stored in the metadata region of RAID member drives,

-drives, no additional journal drive is needed.
-After
+no additional journal drive is needed.
+After crashes, if

-crashes, if one of the not modified data disks of the
+one of the not modified data disks of the stripe is

-stripe is missing, this updated parity can be used to
+missing, this updated parity can be used to recover its

 WRITE-BEHIND